awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-dbparametergroup.md

 ## Properties<a name="aws-properties-rds-dbparametergroup-properties"></a>

 `Description`  <a name="cfn-rds-dbparametergroup-description"></a>
-Provides the customer\-specified description for this DB Parameter Group\.
+Provides the customer\-specified description for this DB parameter group\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)